SPK1997/Custom-Stream-File-Transfer/README.md

     // subscribe to data event on read stream to get binary data from read stream in form of buffer
     // Then write the data to write stream.
-    // The write method of write stream returns false and emits 'drain' event if the chunk size is higher that writableHighWater mark.
+    // The write method of write stream returns false and emits 'drain' event if the chunk size is higher that writableHighWaterMark.
     // So we pause reading from read stream. rs.on('data', chunk => {
         if (!ws.write(chunk)) {